 1-2.
 Role of CIOMS Form

-CIOMS has established international standards for reporting adverse drug events and has created a standard reporting format, the CIOMS form, to collect detailed information on adverse drug events.
-This format is used to track drug safety and report to regulatory authorities, requiring detailed descriptions of symptoms of side effects, severity, timing of occurrence, response to treatment, and causal relationships with the drug.
+CIOMS has established international standards for the reporting of adverse drug events and has created a standard reporting format, the CIOMS form, for collecting detailed information on adverse drug events.
+This format is used to track the safety of drugs and report to regulatory authorities, requiring detailed descriptions of symptoms of side effects, severity, timing of occurrence, response to treatment, and causal relationships with the drug.

 2. Collection and Reporting of Safety Information via CIOMS Form